How To Grow Cannabis Outdoors: Complete Guide For Beginners

 The guerilla method entails growing your cannabis crops outdoors in a hidden or otherwise discreet location that won’t easily be discovered, like a forest or a field with an abundance of other plants.
 The most obvious advantage to this technique is that your plants will be located a suitable distance away from your home or primary place of residence.
 Growing away from your home also leaves your plants vulnerable to potential discovery or at risk of taking damage from various outdoor elements.

 Disclaimer: Cannabis cultivation laws vary by region.
-This information is intended for use in areas where growing cannabis is legal.
+This information is intended for use only in areas where growing cannabis is legal.
 Please check your local laws before proceeding.
+Consult your medical adviser before use.

 Greenhouse Grow Environments